solution25com/maxmind-fraud-prevention-shopware-6-solution25/README.md

 - **Settings Not Saving**
   - Clear Shopware’s cache after saving.
   - Check file permissions if changes don’t persist.

+## FAQ
+- **Is a MaxMind account required?**
+   - Yes.
+You need an active MaxMind account and a valid license key for the plugin to function.
+- **Can I limit the plugin to specific sales channels?**
+   - Yes.
+In the plugin settings, you can select which channels it should apply to.
+- **What happens to orders flagged as ‘Fraud Review’?**
+   - You can investigate them and then manually change their status to Fraud Pass or Fraud Fail as needed.
+- **Does the plugin handle refunds or chargebacks automatically?**
+   - No. It only provides a fraud risk score and sets the order status.
+Refunds/chargebacks must be managed separately.

 ## Wiki Documentation
 Read more about the plugin configuration on our [Wiki]().